spettersson/splunk4patientprivacy/data_guide.md

 ## **Ingest Journal Audit Logs into Splunk**

-Splunk can collect, index, search, correlate, and visualize any data from any system or device, including **create, read, update, delete, and export** activities associated with patient journals.
+Splunk can collect, index, search, correlate, and visualize any data from any system or device, including log records from popular journal systems such as Cosmic, EPIC,  TakeCare and Millenium.

-When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
+When onboarding logs, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
 This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk as individual events - where each event represents something that happened at a specific point in time.

 To manage the diversity of log formats, Splunk typically assigns each log format a unique **sourcetype**, allowing index-time processing to be tailored accordingly.